 Add to that the compounding issue of an intermodal chassis shortage gumming up the works.
 Modi said that prices and lag times will balloon, with containers that took one day to unload onto a chassis now taking four days, and containers that used to cost $3,000 or so to move now costing $17,000.

 "From the trucking perspective, mismanagement is what the problem is.
-It's it's just flat-out mismanagement," said Aboudi.
+It's just flat-out mismanagement," said Aboudi.
 Instead of working with truckers, especially smaller operations like Aboudi's own, large companies are in such a rush to unload ships that they don't effectively sort through the containers, creating a bottleneck it's hard for truckers to squeeze through for access.

 "They're doing it for their convenience without thinking of everybody else," said Aboudi.
 "Why can't they be efficient?
 Because they're making tons of money off demurrage per diem," charged back to the customer paying the freight, "and the chassis leasing companies leasing chassis to us per day."